arkime/arkimeweb/_wiki/roles.md

 High level Role Rules:
-* Only a superAdmin can create/modify/delete superAdmin user
+* Only a user with the superAdmin role can create/modify/delete other users with the superAdmin role.
-* Only a superAdmin user can assign another user the x arkimeAdmin, cont3xtAdmin, parliamentAdmin, wiseAdmin roles.
-However a usersAdmin can still modify everything else about non superAdmins
+* Only a user with the superAdmin role can assign another user the arkimeAdmin, cont3xtAdmin, parliamentAdmin, wiseAdmin roles.
+However a usersAdmin can still modify everything else about non superAdmins.
-* A usersAdmin without superAdmin user can add/modify/delete any user but a superAdmin user.
+* A user with the usersAdmin role but without the superAdmin role can add/modify/delete any user but a user with the superAdmin role.
 They can unassign Admin roles from non superAdmin users, but they can not assign Admin roles.
-* The application Admin users can view application data all users, including other Admin and superAdmins users
+* The application Admin users can view application data for all users, including other Admin and superAdmins users

 </div>